Erwin Helmchen

 Erwin Helmchen (10 May 1907 – 8 June 1981) was a German footballer who played as a striker.
-He is the most prolific goalscorer in official matches in recorded history according to RSSSF with at least 987 goals scored in 577 official matches, as well as the second goalscorer in league matches with over 720 goals, the second-most prolific goalscorer for a single team in official matches with at least 667 goals and the goalscorer with most career hat-tricks with at least 141.
+He is the most prolific goalscorer in recorded history according to RSSSF with at least 989 goals scored in 582 official matches.
+He is also the second goalscorer in league matches with over 720 goals, the second-most prolific goalscorer for a single team with at least 667 goals and the goalscorer with most career hat-tricks with at least 142.